kalonez/kalonez/README.md

-## Hi there 👋
+## Hi there
-Just a dumb guy that knows too much
+Just a dumb guy with a skill to learn